It’s time for parents to abandon the old adage that kids “deserve a good spanking” every once in a while.

 The AAP is an influential professional association that represents some 67,000 pediatricians across the country.
 But this evolution in thinking about parental discipline isn’t just limited to medical professionals — fewer parents raising children today seem to support spanking.
 In a 2013 poll, about half of parents under the age of 36 reported having spanked their own children.
 Among all of the older generations, that number was 70% or higher.

-While spanking may create a sense of fear in the child in that moment, it will not improve behavior over the long term, experts say.
-In fact, regular spanking normalizes the act of hitting and can lead to aggressive behavior that encourages continued conflict between the parent and child.
+While spanking may create a sense of fear in your child in the moment, it won’t improve behavior over the long term.
+In fact, regular spanking normalizes the act of hitting and can lead to aggressive behavior that encourages continued conflict between you and your child.

 “Children view their parents as role models,” Dr. Estrella says.
 “Aggressive behavior will only generate more negative behaviors in a child.”